 So-so regional Thai cuisine in SoHo with incendiary dishes.

 Lao Dong Bei

 L'Atelier de Joël Robuchon

-OPENING MARCH 2015 --- Chef Joël Robuchon is bringing his eponymous restaurant to Battery Park City.
+OPENING IN 2015 --- Chef Joël Robuchon is bringing his eponymous restaurant to Battery Park City.

 Unpretentious French fare on an architecturally distinguished Manhattan block.